JoshJansenVanVuren/JoshJansenVanVuren.github.io/_posts/2022-11-25-ctc-explained.md

 ### Visually comparing loss over time versus likelihoods

 This graph is somewhat equivalent to Figure 4.(b) in *Graves, A. et al 2006*.
-In the figure, we can compare the locations where the 'model' has made predictions for the three relevant characters (B in 1-2, '-' for 3-5, then 'A' for 6-7, and finally 'M' for 9-10 ) and the localised errors (negative gradients) at those same time points, i.e. the loss encourages the prediction of those characters at those time points and discourages (negative values) predicting them for other time-points.
+In the figure, we can compare the locations where the 'model' has made predictions for the three relevant characters ('B' in 1-2, '-' for 3-5, then 'A' for 6-7, and finally 'M' for 9-10 ) and the localised errors (negative gradients) at those same time points, i.e. the loss encourages the prediction of those characters at those time points and discourages (negative values) predicting them for other time-points.

 ```python